-\item[] (C.2) Assume $C$ satisfies the Restricted Eigenvalue (RE) condition: with a positive constant $K_2$ that
+\item[] (C.2) Restricted Eigenvalue (RE) condition: there exists a positive constant $K_2$ that

-for all $ v \in C(S) $ where $ C(S) :=\{ v \in \mathds {R}^p: ||v_{S^c}||_1 \leqslant 3||v_{S}||_1 \}$. \end{enumerate}
+for all $ v \in G(S) $ where $ G(S) :=\{ v \in \mathds {R}^p: \|v_{S^c}\|_1 \leqslant 3\|v_{S}\|_1 \}$. \end{enumerate}

 (C.1) requires a small gap between $\beta_S$ and $0$.
 It allows $|\beta_j| \rightarrow 0$ when $n \rightarrow \infty$ but at a rate that can be distinguished.
-(C.1) has appeared frequently in the literature for proving model selection consistency, i.e. \citet{zhao2006lasso, zhang2010mcp}.
-(C.2) is usually used to bound the $l_2$-error between coefficients and estimates \citep{bickel2009simultaneous,meinshausen2009lasso}, and also the least restrictive condition of all same type conditions, i.e. restricted isometry property \citep{candes2007dantzig} and partial Riesz condition \citep{zhang2008sparsity}.
-It is proved that (C.2) holds with high probability for quite general classes of Gaussian matrices for which the predictors may be highly dependent, and hence irrepresentable condition or restricted isometry condition can be violated with high probability \citep{raskutti2010restricted}.
+(C.1) has appeared frequently in the literature for proving model selection consistency, e.g. \citet{zhao2006lasso} and \citet{zhang2010mcp}.
+(C.2) is usually used to bound the $l_2$-error between coefficients and estimates \citep{meinshausen2009lasso,negahban2012unified}, and is also the least restrictive condition of similar types, e.g. the restricted isometry property \citep{candes2007dantzig} and the partial Riesz condition \citep{zhang2008sparsity}.
+It has been proved that (C.2) holds with high probability for quite general classes of Gaussian matrices for which the predictors may be highly correlated, in which case the irrepresentable condition or the restricted isometry condition may be violated with high probability \citep{raskutti2010restricted}.